A peek at MannKind Corporation (MNKD): Who has invested in It?

 MannKind Corporation (MNKD) Insider Activity

 A total of 5 insider transactions have happened at MannKind Corporation (MNKD) in the last six months, with sales accounting for 1 and purchases happening 4 times.
-The most recent transaction is an insider purchase by Binder Steven B., the company’s Chief Financial Officer.
-SEC filings show that Binder Steven B. bought 1,557 shares of the company’s common stock on Jan 31 at a price of $1.33 per share for a total of $2071.0.
-Following the purchase, the insider now owns 0.4 million shares.
+The most recent transaction is an insider purchase by Castagna Michael, the company’s Chief Executive Officer.
+SEC filings show that Castagna Michael bought 3,000 shares of the company’s common stock on Mar 05 at a price of $3.38 per share for a total of $10140.0.
+Following the purchase, the insider now owns 3000.0 shares.

 MannKind Corporation disclosed in a document filed with the SEC on Jan 31 that Castagna Michael (Chief Executive Officer) bought a total of 5,000 shares of the company’s common stock.
 The trade occurred on Jan 31 and was made at $1.33 per share for $6650.0.
 Following the transaction, the insider now directly holds 1.12 million shares of the MNKD stock.